Gainesway Farm: Arboretum

 Gainesway Farm has also been designated as a Level II arboretum by ArbNet.
-The farm has over 1,500 acres (6 km²) of decorative plants, floral displays, and tree collections that are nurtured by a full-time horticulture staff.
+The farm has over 1,500 acres (6 km2) of decorative plants, floral displays, and tree collections that are nurtured by a full-time horticulture staff.
 Of particular note are the more than 45 different kinds of oaks, including a California Valley Oak and an Oglethorpe, that have been planted.

-2007 sales

-At the Saratoga Yearling sales in August, Gainesway had a sales topper with a chestnut Mr. Greeley colt that sold for $2.2 million to Team Valor and will be syndicated.
-The colt has been named Kinsella after well-known baseball writer W. P. Kinsella, whose book, Shoeless Joe, was adapted into the movie Field of Dreams.